Disclaimer & Caution

 Erin Eldridge, 1994, Deseret Book Company, Salt Lake City, UT

-Erin Eldridge writes her personal experience of overcoming lesbianism and alcoholism, from the perspective of a member of the Church of Jesus Christ of Latter-day Saints.
+Erin Eldridge writes her personal experience of leaving lesbianism and overcoming alcoholism, from the perspective of a member of the Church of Jesus Christ of Latter-day Saints.

 Talbert W. Swan, II, 2004, Trumpet in Zion Publishing, Indian Orchard, MA